Shoolagiri

 Shoolagiri is a large village and Taluk in the Krishnagiri district of Tamil Nadu.
 It lies along National Highway 7, and is overlooked by a hill with three peaks.

 Shoolagiri's name is derived from Hill, which is like Trident (Threesulam) and Shoolagiri is a cosmopolitan town with a mix of linguistic groups.
 Tamil is the official and spoken language, however there are also a significant number of Telugu and Kannada speakers in the town.

+Places of interest

+Varadaraja Perumal Temple

+The Varadaraja Perumal Temple in Shoolagiri is a Hindu temple dedicated to Lord Vishnu.
+The temple is glorified in the Mahabharatha by Vyasa as Bholoka Vaikuntham and worshiped by the Pandavas.
+The temple is classified as one of the 108 Abhimana Kshethrams of the Vaishnavate tradition.

+Our Lady of Velankanni Church

+Our Lady of Velankanni Church is a Roman Catholic church located on the service road between Bangalore and Chennai Highway NH 44 at Shoolagiri.
+Highway travelers refer to this church as the Guardian of our Journey Velankanni Church.
+About 70 catholic families are the members of this parish church.
+St. Antony's Church, which was the old Catholic church of Shoolagiri now became a sub-station of this church.

 Demographics

 As of the 2011 Census, Shoolagiri had population of 9,530.
 There are 1,218 children aged 6 or under, which is 12.78% of the village population.
 The literacy rate was 77.03%, lower than the Tamil Nadu state average of 80.09%.